Kyphosis – Scoliosis

 What is kyphosis?

-Kyphosis is a condition in which the human back (the thoracic spine) shows increased curvature (hump).
+Kyphosis is a condition in which the human spine (the thoracic spine) presents an increased curvature (hump).

-Kyphosis is divided into two major groups: juvenile and middle-aged – elderly
+Kyphosis is divided into two large groups: youthful and that of middle-aged - elderly

-Juvenile kyphosis is a pathological entity also called Scheuermann disease and the real cause is heredity.
+Youthful kyphosis is a pathological entity also called Scheuermann's disease and the real cause is heredity.
 It is often combined with scoliosis and is characterized as kyphoscoliosis.
-But there is also the benign adolescent kyphosis in which the main cause is the posture especially in girls where they want to hide their breasts.
+However, there is also benign adolescent kyphosis, in which the main cause is posture, especially in girls who want to hide their breasts.

-Kyphosis of middle-aged and elderly people is usually due to the wedge-shaped deformity of the thoracic vertebrae due to osteoporosis and is more common in postmenopausal women.
+Kyphosis in middle-aged and older adults is usually due to the wedge-shaped deformation of the thoracic vertebrae due to osteoporosis and is more common in postmenopausal women.

-The diagnosis of the disease is made with a clinical examination by an orthopedic doctor and a radiological examination to evaluate the curvature and the possible etiology.
-Excessive curvature in the middle-aged can be a cause of respiratory failure as well as gastroesophageal reflux.
+The diagnosis of the disease is made by clinical examination by an orthopedic doctor and radiological examination to evaluate the kyphosis and the possible etiology.
+Severe kyphosis in middle-aged people can be a cause of respiratory failure as well as gastroesophageal reflux.

-Treatment in most cases is non-invasive depending on age and etiology with the use of stretching exercises, physiotherapy, special splints and guardians.
-In rare cases of large kyphosis, surgeries such as spinal ligation and kyphoplasty are performed.
+The treatment in most cases is non-invasive depending on the age and etiology using stretching exercises, physiotherapy, special splints and braces.
+In very few cases of severe kyphosis, surgeries such as expansion-type spinal fusions and kyphoplasty are performed.

 Ioannis Chiotis,